It's like having a pharmacist for a best friend

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-Each orange-brown, capsule shaped, biconvex film coated tablet, engraved "APO" on one side and "LMV 100" on the other side contains lamivudine methanol solvate equivalent to 100 mg lamivudine.
+Each orange-brown, capsule-shaped, biconvex film coated tablet engraved "APO" on one side and "LMV 100" on the other contains lamivudine methanol solvate equivalent to 100 mg of lamivudine.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropyl cellulose, hydroxypropyl methylcellulose, lactose anhydrous, magnesium stearate, polyethylene glycol, red ferric iron oxide-orange shade #34690, titanium dioxide and yellow ferric oxide.

 The recommended dose for adults and adolescents 16 years of age and older is 100 mg (one tablet or 20 mL oral solution) once daily.
 People with reduced kidney function may require a lower dose, as directed by their doctor.